Shuffle algebras associated to surfaces: Introduction

 In this case, one has the Kunneth decomposition \eqref{eqn:big kunneth} (see Theorem 5.6.1 of \cite{CG}), so we may use it to decompose the universal sheaf:

-where $[\CT_i]$ are certain $K$--theory classes on $\km$.
-We may add an extra level of concreteness to our computations by assuming that $[\CT_i]$ are classes of vector bundles.
-To summarize, we will sometimes impose the following assumption on top of \eqref{eqn:assumption a}:
+for certain $K$--theory classes $[\CT_i]$ on $\km$.
+We may add an extra level of concreteness to our computations by assuming that $\CT_i$ are locally free.
+To summarize, from Subsection \ref{sub:computations} onwards, we impose the following assumption on top of \eqref{eqn:assumption a}: